benyanke/Digital-Ocean-DNS-Float/README.md

 ## Miscellany
-I simply wrote this for my own use, and provide no guarantees about it.
-I'll gladly accept pull requests for feature adds or bug fixes.
+I wrote this for my own use, and provide no guarantees about it.
+I'll gladly accept pull requests for feature additions or bug fixes.
+It works for my own use, and has been running for 2+ years with no issues.